polypoly-eu/polyPod/README.md

 ## Trademarks

 - polypoly® is a registered trademark of polypoly Enterprise GmbH
-- polyPod is a trademark in registration of pc polypoly coop SCE mbH
+- polyPod® is a registered trademark of pc polypoly coop SCE mbH
-- polyPedia is a trademark in registration of polypoly Foundation gGmbH
+- polyPedia® is a registered trademark of polypoly Foundation gGmbH

 [1]: https://polypoly.coop/static/polypoly_Whitepaper_polyPod.pdf